OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 Your subscription is good for nine months.
 You can find the expiration date, along with your subscription name, on your Office 365 Developer Program profile page.

-### When my subscription is about to expire, how can I extend it?
+### When my subscription is about to expire, can I extend it?

 At this time, we are unable to extend existing subscriptions.
 However, you may extend your subscription by purchasing a special option for $99.00/year.
 When your subscription is about to expire, you will receive a reminder about renewing it that contains instructions on how to extend your subscription.